Description of Projects under Design or Construction

 Rockwell Hall Air Handling Unit 3 Replacement

 The failing, roof-mounted air handling unit number 3 is being removed and replaced with an energy-efficient model.
-The Mechanical Contract was recently awarded to Building Integrated Services, LLC and construction is scheduled to commence on June 2.
+Building Integrated Services, LLC on-site construction is underway.
 This project was designed in-house by the Office of the University Architect.
 This Capitally-funded, General Contracting Project is being managed via OAKS-CI.

 Schwartz Center Career Services Renovation

 Additional space is needed for University College in the Center for Undergraduate Excellence (CUE).
 Relocating some of the staff to the Schwartz Center is achievable by building-out offices within the existing Career Services suite 261 and eliminating some oversized and under-utilized spaces.
 This project also includes aesthetic upgrades to the suite to provide some consistency with the look of the newly-renovated CUE.
-The contract award is pending with the Apparent Low Bidder, Feghali Brothers, LLC, for construction bids that were opened on April 27.
+Feghali Brothers, LLC on-site construction is underway and continues into fall.
 This project was designed by Domokur Architects.
 This General Contracting project is being managed via OAKS-CI.

 Stark Fine Arts Building Addition and Renovations